 sbjordan msu edu

 I am an assistant professor in the Department of Media and Information and core faculty in the Center for Gender in a Global Context at Michigan State University.
 I live on the Anishinaabe land of the Three Fires Confederacy of the Ojibwe, Odawa and Potawatomi people – now known as Ypsilanti, Michigan.
-I am a tech developer-turned-ethnographer interested in the social and ethical consequences of big data in the climate and ocean sciences with a focus on sustainability across two axes: technical (materials, maintenance, quality control, calibration) and human (labor, equity, resilience), and their co-construction.
+I am a previous tech developer and current ethnographer interested in the social and ethical consequences of big data in the climate and ocean sciences with a focus on sustainability across two axes: technical (materials, maintenance, quality control, calibration) and human (labor, equity, resilience), and their co-construction.
 I work in direct collaboration with scientists to enact inclusive principles in the full pipeline of scientific work from problem identification, design, deployment and modeling through knowledge dissemination through principles of co-design, community engagement and participatory methods.
 My work operates at the intersection of environmental, design and social justice.